Naim Audio: 2014: Vervent Audio Group

 In May 2014, French investors Naxicap Partners and French private equity firm Aquasourca announced they had acquired a majority stake in the Focal & Co group, which was renamed to Vervent Audio Group.

 In August 2017, Focal.JMLab UK Limited, the distributor of Focal speakers in the UK, was merged into Naim Audio Limited.
 In late 2019, Alpha Private Equity became the majority shareholder of Vervent, chaired by Cédrick Boutonet, who was appointed CEO.
 The subsidiaries Focal Naim America and Focal Naim Canada were also created.
 Naim Audio Limited continues to operate as a British company and as a subsidiary of Vervent.
 That same year, the rollout of a global network of 'Focal Powered by Naim' stores was launched, with the first openings in Seoul (South Korea) and Lyon (France).
 This was followed by the United States, England, Canada, and many others.
 These stores, shop-in-shops, and dedicated corners for the Focal and Naim brands offer customers a brand experience.
 The FPBN network includes more than 50 locations, spanning North America, Asia, and Europe.

 In 2022, the turnover of the Vervent Audio group amounted to 156 million euros.

 Record label

 Formed in 1993, Naim Records is the label arm of Naim Audio.
-An outlet to ensure the release of high-quality audio recordings by Naim founder, Julian Vereker MPE, Naim Records was birthed of Julian’s passion for music itself and for 30 years, has been releasing music a focus on high quality recording quality and songwriting.
-From Sons of Kemet, Yazz Ahmed to Charlie Haden and Kurt Elling, the Naim Records catalogue is an eclectic one.
+The label was established by Julian Vereker, the founder of Naim, to release music with a focus on high quality recording and songwriting.
+The Naim Records catalogue is diverse, ranging from Sons of Kemet and Yazz Ahmed to Charlie Haden and Kurt Elling.